-Although Croatia cannot compare with major tourism powers such as France, Spain, Italy or Greece, with 17.4 million tourist arrivals in 2017 and a trend of increasing numbers for many years Croatia has certainly become one of the most popular countries on the Mediterranean.
+Although Croatia cannot compare with major tourism powers such as France, Spain, Italy or Greece in terms of the number of tourist arrivals, with around 18.9 million tourist arrivals in 2022 and a trend of increasing numbers for many years, Croatia has certainly become one of the most popular countries on the Mediterranean.

 Since 2000, the number of tourist overnights has doubled.
 This is also reflected in some indicators that have been happening over the past decade, such as: the 'discovery' of Croatia in an increasing number of articles in leading world magazines and other media praising its natural and cultural attractions; the obvious rise in the number of tourist arrivals from a growing number of generating countries; the significant share of tourism in the total GDP of Croatia (20%); the rise in the number of objects of protected tangible and non-tangible cultural heritage; the increase in investment in tourism and auxiliary infrastructure; the increasing variety of what is on offer for tourists, etc.

 Tourism is certainly a most lucrative activity, especially in the coastal areas in the summer.
-Here, there is a generally accepted division of all economic activities into ‘in season’ and ‘out of season’ ones.
-The summer tourist season, which lasts from the beginning of June to the end of September, is the main stimulus for the development of this, the most attractive area for tourists, where, over 90% of tourist overnights (overnight stays by individual tourists) were recorded.
-Of the total number of tourist overnights in 2017 (86 million), 93% were by foreign visitors.
-Most foreign tourist overnights (32%) were spent in the County of Istria, where tourism is most developed in terms of infrastructure.
-The other coastal counties follow: Split-Dalmatia (19%), Primorje-Gorski Kotar (17%), Zadar (11%) and Dubrovnik-Neretva, Šibenik-Knin and Lika-Senj (altogether 18%).
-All the others, that is, the continental counties, accounted for 6% of the total number of overnights.
-Accommodation is distributed according to these figures, mainly along the Adriatic coast.
-The largest number of overnight stays is in private accommodation (47%) and in hotels (23%).
+Here, there is a generally accepted division of all economic activities into 'in season' and 'out of season' ones.
+The summer tourist season, which mainly lasts from the beginning of June to the end of September, is the main stimulus for the development of this most attractive area for tourists (more than 90% of all overnights).
+Of the total number of overnights in 2022 (104.8 million), 88% were by foreign visitors.
+Most foreign tourist overnights (28.2%) were spent in the County of Istria, where tourism is the most developed in terms of infrastructure.
+The other coastal counties follow: Split-Dalmatia (18.6%), Primorje-Gorski kotar (16,6%), Zadar (14.2%), Dubrovnik-Neretva, Šibenik-Knin and Lika-Senj (altogether 17.1%).
+The remaining counties, i.e. the continental ones, accounted for 4.4% of the total number of overnights.
+Accommodation capacity is distributed in line with these figures, mainly along the Adriatic coast.
+The largest number of overnight stays was achieved in rooms, apartments and holiday homes (44%), followed by hotels (25%) and camps (23%).

 Since contemporary tourism trends do not favour accommodation in large hotels such as those that were built during the socialist era, there is a move towards more individualism, resulting in the fact that most of the beds today are in private accommodation.
 Therefore, most nights were spent in private accommodation (34%) and then in hotels (26%).
 For similar reasons, the once very popular workers' and children's holiday homes, as special forms of accommodation, have been abandoned or converted.